MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/learn-more/Use-local-resources-on-Hyper-V-virtual-machine-with-VMConnect.md

 author: cwatsonmsft
 ---
 # Use local resources on Hyper-V virtual machine with VMConnect

+>Applies To: Windows Server 2012 R2

-You can give a virtual machine access to a computerâ€™s local resources, like a removable USB flash drive, when you use Virtual Connection Manager (VMConnect).
+You can give a virtual machine access to a computer’s local resources, like a removable USB flash drive, when you use Virtual Connection Manager (VMConnect).
 To make this happen, turn on enhanced session mode on the Hyper-V host, use VMConnect to connect to the virtual machine, and before you connect, choose the local resource that you want to use.

 ## <a name="BKMK_OVER"></a>Turn on enhanced session mode on Hyper-V host
 If your Hyper-V host runs Windows 8 or Windows 8.1, you might not have to go through the following steps to turn on enhanced session mode.
 It's turn on by default.
 But if your host runs  Windows Server 2012  or  Windows Server 2012 R2 , you must turn on enhanced session mode to use it.
 It is turned off by default for those operating systems.